mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

 Actor Response | System Response
 :---: | :---:
 1) User navigates to page which displays projects |
+2) User presses display relevant projects
  | 2) System sorts projects depending on what the user studies|
  | 3) System displays sorted projects

+<a name="check-supervisor-profile-alternatives"></a>
+### Alternative Course of Events
+- The student can search for a project and the next project in line will be related to the one searched for and the units the student's taking

+<a name="check-supervisor-profile-exception"></a>
+### Exception Case
+- If there are no relevant projects, a message will be output on the page.

 <a name="syswidereqs"></a>